PraveenRajAyyappan/EfficientAnalogNeuron-SNNsims/MATLAB/Base_e/Base_e_ReadMe.md

 ## Single Neuron
 This MatLab code simulates a single FH neuron response.
---> You will need the Optimization Toolbox by Mathworks to run this script --> If you do not want to install this toolbox you can run a quick transient sim instead.
+--> You will need the Optimization Toolbox by Mathworks to run this script --> If you do not want to install this toolbox, you can run a quick transient sim instead.
 # Running Single Neuron script
 Open the MatLab SingleNeuronSynapseTest script in MatLab and run this.
 The display should look like the output below for a singular neuron.